microsoft/FluidFramework/docs/content/docs/faq.md

 eventually the promise of being able to merge local changes weakens.
 We are investigating ways to improve this using other merging techniques designed to reason over large deltas but no final solution is in place today.

+In principle there is nothing preventing an organization from hosting a Fluid server on an intranet.
+However, Microsoft has no plans to support that scenario directly.

 ### Is the Fluid reference server implementation production ready?

 No. Routerlicious on it's own is not production ready.
 Using it would require more thought about storage, scale, security,